 How to Grow and Care

 Torch Aloe is an easy and rewarding plant to grow and is a popular garden plant in many countries.
-It enjoys full sun, well-drained, compost-enriched soil and can tolerate moderate frost but is sensitive to severe frost.
-It is fast-growing and it will tolerate drought and neglect once established.
-It is grown mainly as an ornamental or as an accent plant but is also an excellent and impenetrable hedge plant.
+It enjoys full sun, well-drained, compost-enriched soil, and can tolerate moderate frost but is sensitive to severe frost.
+It is fast-growing, and it will tolerate drought and neglect once established.
+It is grown mainly as an ornamental or an accent plant but is also an excellent and impenetrable hedge plant.

-During the active growth period water plentifully as often as necessary to keep the potting soil thoroughly moist.
-During the rest period water only enough to prevent the soil from drying out.
-Apply a standard liquid fertilizer every 2 weeks during the active growth period.
+During the active growth period, water plentifully as often as necessary to keep the potting soil thoroughly moist.
+During the rest period, water only enough to prevent the soil from drying out.
+Apply a standard liquid fertilizer every two weeks during the active growth period.

-It grows well in normal room temperatures and is tolerant of dry air.
-To encourage flowering, however, it is best to give the plants a short winter rest at a temperature of no more than 50 °F (10 °C).
+It grows well in average room temperatures and is tolerant of dry air.
+However, to encourage flowering, it is best to give the plants a short winter rest at a temperature of no more than 50 °F (10 °C).